 Building Your Web Presence for Authors: Don’t Let Google Do Your Talking.
 While hanging out with some friends last night one of them mentioned the name of a well established local business.

 I pulled out my iPhone and googled the business name and the city.
 What showed up as the site description?
-“Joomla!
+“Joomla! – the dynamic portal engine and content management system.”
+Wow.
+I clicked on the link to bring up the site.
+When I got home my suspicions were confirmed: the entire site was done with movies and pretty pictures and no actual text on the front page at all.
+So what this business has is a very fancy looking website that has no description in Google whatsoever and isn’t viewable from a large percentage of the mobile devices out there.
 Art of Blog — The Art of How to Start and Run a Blog.
 28 Content Revenue Sharing Sites to Make Money with.
 6 Tips to Skyrocket your Blog Traffic Fast.
 Quick Ways to Get Bloggers to Notice You.
 You have a new blog – or maybe you just want to grow your existing blog.

 Guest posting on other blogs: you likely know about it as a traffic-building technique, you might have done it and you probably didn’t get the results you were hoping for.
 Why?
+Because it’s easy to approach guest posting from the wrong angle.
 Ultimate Guide For Writing Great Blog Content.
 Resources.
 Tired of your business depending on your sheer effort?

 Debt!
 Yippee!
 It’s been a freaky journey up to this point.
 I feel like I swallowed both the red and blue pills in one big gulp.
-I rarely try to blog about blogging, however I thought it would be fun to reflect on what I’ve learned in these first 6 months.
 Linked Influence.
 The Design Feast Blog: Blogger’s Quest(ionnaire): Joanne Molina of The Curated Object.
 The Blogger’s Quest(ionnaire) is a Design Feast Initiative.